-This month Darren Jolliffe, Director of S-cubed Biometrics Ltd, explains how S-cubed can assist you in applying the forthcoming regulatory guidance ICH E9(R1) which will have a direct impact on how protocols are developed.
+This month, our Biometrics team, explain how S-cubed can assist you in applying the forthcoming regulatory guidance ICH E9(R1) which will have a direct impact on how protocols are developed.

 The draft addendum R1 to ICH E9 “Estimands and Sensitivity Analysis in Clinical Trials” is due to be finalised before the end of 2019.
 When this guidance is approved, it will then have a direct impact on how protocols are written.
 Currently there is a lack of alignment between the objective(s) written into a protocol and the subsequent quantification of the “treatment effect” that is then reported.
 This ICH E9 addendum (currently at a draft stage) has been prepared to help companies designing and reporting clinical studies provide additional, required information upfront in the protocol, to also then fit with their study design expectations.
 It is written to promote the alignment between trial objectives, study design, conduct, analysis and inference.